-There have been a number of encouraging signs regarding the UK economic outlook.
-However, there still remains a high level of uncertainty.
+The results of the Brexit referendum have created a high level of uncertainty across a range of issues that impact the economy.
 Deterioration in consumer confidence due to future economic conditions could have a detrimental impact on the Group in terms of footfall and sales.
 This risk is mitigated by the positioning of the Group's brands, which is within the affordable segment of the casual dining market.
 Continued focus on customer relations and targeted and adaptable marketing initiatives help the Group retain and drive sales where footfall declines.